Andrea Long Chu: "Freedom of Sex"

 Chu wrote the March 2024 cover story "Freedom of Sex" for New York magazine.
 In the essay, Chu argues that "in principle, everyone should have access to sex-changing medical care, regardless of age, gender identity, social environment, or psychiatric history...
 For now, parents must learn to treat their kids as what they are: human beings capable of freedom."

 Fellow New York writer Jonathan Chait disagreed with Chu's rights-based argument while praising the essay's "honesty" for acknowledging the different sides of the debate.
 The Atlantic staff writer Helen Lewis criticized Chu's "full-throttle libertarianism," calling it "about as popular as the case for letting 9-year-olds get nose jobs."

 Also in the essay, Chu coined the term TARL, or trans-agnostic reactionary liberal, to describe a third faction of the "anti-trans bloc in America today" in addition to the religious right and TERFs.
 She identified The New York Times as the "leading voice" for this newer strain of thought.

 Authority

 In 2025, Chu released Authority, a collection of essays on themes including literature, music, pop culture, theory and criticism, genre and gender.
 It features two new essays titled 'Criticism in Crisis' and 'Authority', which tackle the idea of criticism.
-Frieze described that her "research elegantly folds context and detail into her personal evaluations."
+Frieze described how her "research elegantly folds context and detail into her personal evaluations."

 Personal life

-In a 2018 interview, Chu said that she was in a relationship with a "wonderful cis woman" who was very helpful in preparing for Chu's sex reassignment surgery.
-Discussing the relationship, Chu stated, "heterosexuality is so much better when there aren't any men in the equation."
+In a 2018 interview, Chu said that she was in a relationship with a cis woman who was helpful in preparing for Chu's sex reassignment surgery.